sfriederichs/sfriederichs.github.io/_posts/2017-12-27-Github-Repo-Creation.md

 3. Click on 'New SSH key'
 4. Set 'Title' to something descriptive for this particular PC
 5. Obtain your SSH key by typing the following in git-bash:
-> cat ~/.ssh/id_rsa.pub
+> cat ~/.ssh/id_rsa.pub | clip
-6. Copy the output and paste it into the 'Key' field
+6. Paste into the 'Key' field - the previous command saved the key to the clipboard
 7. Click 'Add Key'

 Your key is now stored on Github - when you try to push to Github you'll have to put in your passphrase.